jacquessham/FinancialReport_Dashboard/dashboard/data/template/readme.md

 Copy <i>data_balsht_XXXX.py</i> to the company file.
 Keep all the supporting functions.
 And develop in the <i>get_data()</i> function.

 <br><br>
 First, declare the node color array <i>nodes_colors</i>.
 You may pre-set the colors and change the color along the scripts.
 The Node colors are assigned to <b>Asset - green</b>, <b>Liabilities - red</b>, and <b>Equity - blue</b>, while node color should not be changed while displaying the records on a balance sheet.
 Then, keep the part where the script ingest data in a Pandas format.
-After that, create the sankey chart linksin three main sections - Asset, Liabilities, and Equity sections.
+After that, create the sankey chart links in three main sections - Asset, Liabilities, and Equity sections.
 <br><br>
 In each section, create the links between the input data from the <i>XXXX_balancesheet_example.csv</i> and the sub-section nodes first, then create links from the sub-section node, such as current asset or current liabilities, and the section node (Asset, Liabilities, Equity).
 Long-term asset or long-term liabilities are not required have their own nodes, but try to be consistent with the format on the financial reports.
 Since the the input data nodes ranked in the beginning and the end of the <i>nodes_XXXX_balsht.json</i> file, for loops can be utilized to streamline the creation.
 Balance sheet rarely report negative number, but sometimes you may find that at Depreciation under assets, or, more likely Retained Earning or Accumulated Earning.
 Be sure to handle the link direction and node color if the input is negative.
 <br><br>